Pre-need life insurance

 Who should get pre-need insurance?

-Most people will get more value and flexibility from a term or final expense policy.
+Most people will get more value and flexibility from a term life or final expense policy.
 If you don't qualify for either and a top priority is making your end-of-life arrangements yourself, then a pre-need policy could be worth considering.

 Amanda Shih is a licensed life, disability, and health insurance expert and a former editor at Policygenius, where she covered life insurance and disability insurance.
 Her expertise has appeared in Slate, Lifehacker, Little Spoon, and J.D.
 Power.